nejla/auth-service/README.md

 ### General Options

-* `TOKEN_TIMEOUT` (Int) _optional_: Time before login tokens expire in seconds after the token was created.
+* `TOKEN_TIMEOUT` (Int) _optional_: Time in seconds before login tokens expire  after the token was created.
 Only affects newly created tokens. (e.g. 3600 = one hour).
-Tokens don't expire when unset
+Tokens don't expire when this is unset

+* `TOKEN_UNUSED_TIMEOUT` (Int) _optional_: Time in seconds before login tokens expire after they have last been used.
+Making a request to any endpoint that checks the token counts as a use.
+Affects all existing tokens.
+Token's don't expire when this is unset.

 ### Password Reset Emails
 If `EMAIL_FROM` is set, all options that aren't marked as optional become